 3. Who is involved and who is collaborating?

-The collaborative specialization in community development brings together students, faculty and community partners from diverse backgrounds.
+The Collaborative Specialization in Community Development (CSCD) brings together students, faculty and community partners from diverse backgrounds.
 Each of the collaborating units has an existing focus on community development within its substantive area.

 The specialization is administered by a Steering Committee comprised of a lead faculty member from each participating unit, as described in the table below: